idanhuang/Leetcode/2021 tracker.md

 * 4/20
    - [876]Middle of the Linked List, Easy
    - [442]Find All Duplicates in an Array, Medium
-   - [572] Subtree of Another Tree, Easy
+   - [572]Subtree of Another Tree, Easy
+   - [207]Course Schedule, Medium
 * 4/19
    - [39]Combination Sum, Medium
    - [40]Combination Sum II, Medium